magoo/osquery-hids/README.md

 3. Install growlnotify
 4. Drop the osquery-hids plist into /System/Library/LaunchDaemons
 5. Drop the config into /var/osquery/, edit paths accordingly
+6. Drop the image file into /var/osquery/
-6. Reboot or `sudo launchctl load /System/Library/LaunchDaemons/com.osquery.hids.plist`
+7. Reboot or `sudo launchctl load /System/Library/LaunchDaemons/com.osquery.hids.plist`
-7. Add a Login Item in System Preferences to see if it worked.
+8. Add a Login Item in System Preferences to see if it worked.

+#Thanks!
+...to the fine folks at FB for making osquery.